 Social science research findings are important because they affect everyone.
 Collections of digital information and data are commonly described as datasets.
-This three part resource, written with input from the Economic and Social Data Service (ESDS), explores datasets - their role in social science research, how they are accessed and managed.
+This three-part resource, written with input from the UK Data Service (UKDS), explores datasets - their role in social science research, how they are accessed and managed.

 Access, uses and management

 Key points to remember when creating and managing data